MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/commanding-basics.md

 	:::column span="2":::
 <b>Lists</b>

-<a href="../controls-and-patterns/lists.md" style="text-decoration:none">Lists</a> present items in a interactive list or a grid.
+<a href="../controls-and-patterns/lists.md" style="text-decoration:none">Lists</a> present items in an interactive list or a grid.
 Usually used for many options or display items.
 Examples include drop-down list, list box, list view and grid view.
 :::row-end:::

 :::row:::